🧡 Skip to main content🔍 Skip to search

 Thomas UnderwoodBy Thomas Underwood 🕗 Updated on June 17, 2021 at 8:00 pm

-The purpose of this article is to provide user with information on Automation Workshop logging capabilities and options.
+The purpose of this article is to provide the user with information on Automation Workshop logging capabilities and options.

 Introduction

 This is where the logging system of Automation Workshop really shines.
-Designed with demanding user in mind, Automation Workshop logs can provide the necessary level of information ensuring the full accountability of its operations.
+Designed with the demanding user in mind, Automation Workshop logs can provide the necessary level of information ensuring the full accountability of its operations.

 Key features